bradfordlemley/stated-library/README.md

 All of the tooling -- DevTools, etc. -- can be applied to local state, too!

+Todo: local `Stated Libraries` could be a really useful ... need more examples.

 # Stated Libraries for any state
 `Stated Libraries` were developed as a solution to State Management for applications, but they are a general solution for anything that manages `state`.